 The Thomas Edison State College Catalog, published annually, provides a summary of College policies, procedures, programs and services.
-Content for this Catalog was current as of July 1, 2007.
+Content for this Catalog was current as of July 1, 2008.
 While every effort has been made to ensure the accuracy of the information contained in the Catalog, the College reserves the right to make changes without prior notice.

-For prospective students, the College publishes an Undergraduate Prospectus, Graduate Prospectus and School of Nursing Prospectus.
+For prospective students, the College publishes an Undergraduate Prospectus, Graduate Prospectus, School of Nursing Prospectus and a Master of Arts in Educational Leadership Prospectus.
 These publications include admissions information and application materials, and can be found online at www.tesc.edu or can be requested by calling (888) 442-8372.

 Current students also receive an updated Registration Bulletin each year in early June.
 The Registration Bulletin includes course registration materials and forms and registration schedules for the year.
 Students also receive Signals, a newsletter that contains program updates.
 Signals can be viewed online as well.
-Graduate students can learn of program changes and current news through the online Graduate Student Center that they can access through Blackboard.
+Graduate students can learn of program changes and current news online through myEdison, the College's course management system powered by Blackboard.